ChocoMeow/Vocard/README.md

 Download the .zip file of Vocard from the [repository](https://github.com/ChocoMeow/Vocard) and extract it on your host machine.

 #### Configure Docker:
-Ensure port 37123 is available and allowed by your firewall.
 Adjust the docker-compose.yml file with the appropriate [environment](#environments) variables.

 #### Build Docker:
 Run the following commands in your terminal, or use the docker-compose.yml with the installation wizard (if available):